Top 10 Most Underrated Yet Adorable Animals

 They are very cute, though it varies between species.
 They make up a quarter of all mammals, providing a wide variety of creatures to find cute.

-Sloth Sloths are mammals classified in the families Megalonychidae and Bradypodidae, including six extant species.
-Noted for their slowness of movement, they spend most of their lives hanging upside down in the trees of the tropical rainforests of South America and Central America.
+Sloths are mammals classified in the families Megalonychidae and Bradypodidae, comprising six extant species.
+Noted for their extremely slow movements, they spend most of their lives hanging upside down in the trees of the tropical rainforests of Central and South America.
+These arboreal animals are... read more

 Very overlooked with unique characteristics.
 Don't let its "laziness" deceive you.
 Despite having less muscle mass than humans, its strength surpasses the average person several times and it can move quickly.
 It can lift itself with just one arm.